Home » Repurposed Furniture » Upcycled Crib into Toy Box Bench

 Another scrap piece to the rescue.

-Here you can see the MDF pieces on each side of the bottom front.
+Here, you can see the MDF pieces on each bottom front side.

 This is where I had to take a break and rethink some things.
 Because of the overhang on the top of the armrests, the lid would not open.
 I had to shorten the seat/lid in the width.
-But I didn’t like the big gap, so more scraps are used to make “fill-in” pieces on each side.
-I notched them to fit really snug.
+But I didn’t like the big gap, so more scraps were used to make “fill-in” pieces on each side.
+I notched them to fit really snugly.

 Are you loving it?

 Off we go to the paint booth.
-I always start by painting the underneath side of my pieces.
-Of course I used my HomeRight Finish Max Fine Finish Sprayer
+I always start by painting the underside of my pieces.
+Of course, I used my HomeRight Finish Max Fine Finish Sprayer on this piece.

 I chose a color from my massive inventory of oops paint.

-Of course I had to put the hinges on and off several times.
-I hate hinges!
+Of course, I had to put the hinges on and off several times to get them perfect.
+I always struggle with hinges!

 You could personalize this project for your child’s preferences.

 This really was a fun project to build!
 Are you inspired?
-Got an old crib laying around?
+Do you have an old crib lying around?
 What are you waiting for?
 Get busy!

 Check out more crib projects here.